shaheerakber67/Personal-Nutritionist-using-factsecret/README.md

-Nutrifriend is a system that can act as a personal nutritionist.
+Nutrition plus is a system that can act as a personal nutritionist.
 The FatSecret API enables the user to fetch information in a number of ways.
 The following are the 3 main modules of the system:

 -Food Description: It lets the user know about various nutrients present in a food item.
 These results are obtained through the API after a food item is searched.
 The API matches the keyword and shows multiple outputs.